jolhoeft/hyperium.github.io/_guides/server/handle_post.md

 }))
 ```

 Finally we generate the response body.

-### More Complex Response Bodies

-Todo:

- * spawn a thread to read the filesystem or query a database
- * web service query - can that be done purely via hyper/futures w/o a thread?
+In this case the body is a
+simple string.
+More complex approaches, such as database queries or
+web service calls, are addressed in the [Response
+Strategies](./response_strategies) guide.